siobhanlgorman/favoureats/README.md

 There would have been no submission without the following people:
 * My colleagues on the course: in particular:
   - Elaine Roche for help with setting up local environment for automated testing
-  - Catriona McDonnell for endless support
+  - Catriona McDonnell for constant support
   - Moira Hartigan, Laura Hartnett, Miwa Mullane, Kavitha Santhanesh for resources, tips and support
 * Our Course Facilitator Kasia Bogucka: for always being there advising, encouraging and supporting
 * My mentor Tim Nelson: for his endless knowledge, patience and advice